Comórtas Díospóireachta an Phiarsaigh is a debating competition for English Medium Post-Primary schools.

 The main aim of Gael Linn's schools' debating competition is to promote the use of Irish in schools and among young people.
-We suggest teachers entering teams could avail of the opportunity to involve the whole class.
-This could be done in various ways:
+We suggest that teachers entering teams could use the debates as an opportunity to involve the whole class whilst teaching the language.
+This could be done in various ways.
+For example:

 Organisation of the Competition